chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/USB_Device/AUDIO_Standalone/readme.txt

 Following this specification, it is possible to manage only Full Speed USB mode (High Speed is not supported).
 This class is natively supported by most Operating Systems: no need for specific driver setup.

-This is a typical example on how to use the STM32F4xx USB OTG Device peripheral and SAI peripheral to stream audio data from USB Host to the audio codec implemented on the STM324xG-EVAL board.
+This is a typical application on how to use the STM32F4xx USB OTG Device peripheral and SAI peripheral to stream audio data from USB Host to the audio codec implemented on the STM324xG-EVAL board.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
 The user is provided with the SystemClock_Config() function to configure the system clock (SYSCLK) to run at 168 MHz.
 The Full Speed (FS) USB module uses internally a 48-MHz clock, which is generated from an integrated PLL.
-In the High Speed (HS) mode the USB clock (60 MHz) is driven by the ULPI.

 It's worth noting that the system clock (SYSCLK) can be configured, depending on the used USB Core:
  - SYSCLK is set to 168 MHz: for FS Core because used embedded PHY requires 48 MHz clock,